History of artificial intelligence

-The history of artificial intelligence (AI) began in antiquity, with myths, stories, and rumors of artificial beings endowed with intelligence or consciousness by master craftsmen.
-The study of logic and formal reasoning from antiquity to the present led directly to the invention of the programmable digital computer in the 1940s, a machine based on abstract mathematical reasoning.
-This device and the ideas behind it inspired scientists to begin discussing the possibility of building an electronic brain.
+The history of artificial intelligence (AI) began in antiquity, with myths, stories, and rumors of artificial beings endowed with intelligence by master craftsmen.

-The field of AI research was founded at a workshop held on the campus of Dartmouth College in 1956.
+The field of research that eventually evolved into what is widely described as artifical intelligence was founded at a workshop held on the campus of Dartmouth College in 1956.
+At the workshop, a concept of the first AI program, Logic Theorist, was presented by future Turing Awardee Allen Newell and future Nobel Laureate Herbert A. Simon, with help from J. C. Shaw.
+The software architecture of this program differed from modern AI systems in that it was a hand-written fixed script.
 Attendees of the workshop became the leaders of AI research for decades.
 Many of them predicted that machines as intelligent as humans would exist within a generation.
-The U.S. government provided millions of dollars with the hope of making this vision come true.
+Despite the eventual success of its attendees and the field as a whole, the workshop was considered a failure.
+"When the workshop failed to deliver, AI was dismissed as a pipe dream and research funding dried up".

-Eventually, it became obvious that researchers had grossly underestimated the difficulty of this feat.
+It became apparent that researchers had underestimated the complexity of this objective.
 In 1974, criticism from James Lighthill and pressure from the U.S. Congress led the U.S. and British Governments to stop funding undirected research into artificial intelligence.
 Seven years later, a visionary initiative by the Japanese Government and the success of expert systems reinvigorated investment in AI, and by the late 1980s, the industry had grown into a billion-dollar enterprise.
 However, investors' enthusiasm waned in the 1990s, and the field was criticized in the press and avoided by industry (a period known as an "AI winter").
 Nevertheless, research and funding continued to grow under other names.

 In the early 2000s, machine learning was applied to a wide range of problems in academia and industry.
-The success was due to the availability of powerful computer hardware, the collection of immense data sets, and the application of solid mathematical methods.
+The success was attributable to the availability of powerful computer hardware, the accumulation of expansive data sets, and the application of rigorous mathematical methods.
 Soon after, deep learning proved to be a breakthrough technology, eclipsing all other methods.
-The transformer architecture debuted in 2017 and was used to produce impressive generative AI applications, amongst other use cases.
+The transformer architecture, introduced in 2017, and was utilized to produce generative AI applications, among other implementation.

 Investment in AI boomed in the 2020s.
-The recent AI boom, initiated by the development of transformer architecture, led to the rapid scaling and public releases of large language models (LLMs) like ChatGPT.
+The AI boom, initiated by the development of transformer architecture, led to the rapid scaling and public releases of large language models (LLMs) like ChatGPT and Claude (AI).
 These models exhibit human-like traits of knowledge, attention, and creativity, and have been integrated into various sectors, fueling exponential investment in AI.
 However, concerns about the potential risks and ethical implications of advanced AI have also emerged, causing debate about the future of AI and its impact on society.